 Our work helps keep energy costs as low as possible for all Oregonians, and utilities rely on Energy Trust savings from efficiency to meet future energy needs for their customers.

-Cumulatively, we have saved and generated enough clean electricity to power half of all the homes in Oregon and heat nearly all the homes in Lane County.
+Cumulatively, we have saved and generated enough clean electricity to power all of the homes in Multnomah County and heat all the homes in Lane County.

 Through state legislation, tariffs and other requirements, Energy Trust is funded by customers of Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista.
 Customers of all five utilities pay a dedicated percentage of their utility bills to support a variety of energy efficiency and renewable energy services and programs.